codefox-inc/sparkn-contracts/README.md

 ## Notes

 -   We have designed the protocol by using a lot of immutable variables.
 So it is supposed that there is no state variable collision in the system.
-If you find any issue, please report it.
+If you find any issue, please report.

 ## Sequence Diagram of the Protocol